hauptem/F5-Multisite-Dashboard/README.md

 - Used to limit dashboard debug via Client IP or Client Subnet

 **3. `datagroup-dashboard-sites` (String)**
-- Used to define dashboard site list - the Front-End is typically the first site defined with the lowest sort order
+- Used to define dashboard site list in the dropdown control - the Front-End is typically the first site defined with the lowest sort order e.g. "CHICAGO = 10".

 **4. `datagroup-dashboard-api-host` (String)**
-- Used to map remote Site names to API Host Virtualserver IP addresses.
+- Used to map remote Site names to API Host Virtualserver IP addresses. e.g. "NEW YORK = 192.168.4.33".
+It is this mapping that the Front-end uses to proxy pool requests to the API hosts/

 **5. `datagroup-dashboard-pools` (String)**
-- Used to provide a list of pools to display.
-This is an essential step.
-LTM does not permit an iRule to determine elements of TMOS configuration.
-Therefore we **must** administratively provide configuration attributes in the form of LTM pool names that the dashboard will be permitted to display.
+- Used to provide a list of pools to display. **This is an essential step.** LTM does not permit an iRule to determine general elements of TMOS configuration.
+Therefore we **must** administratively provide configuration attributes in the form of a list of LTM pool names that the dashboard will be permitted to process via LB::status events and subsequently display.
+A script has been provided to assist with the initial population of this datagroup.

 **6. `datagroup-dashboard-pool-alias` (String)**
 - Used to create alias names for actual pool names.
-This feature is optional, but the datagroup must exist.
-This is to permit Aliases or user friendly names to be displayed instead of the actual LTM pool names.
+This feature is optional, but the datagroup itself must exist.
+This is to permit 'Aliases' or user friendly names to be displayed instead of the actual LTM pool names.
 This is for environments where a pool name might not provide the best indicator of what the pool actually supports.

 **7. `datagroup-dashboard-api-keys` (String)**
 - Used to authenticate Front-end to API hosts.
-This can be the same across the entire topology but must exist or the Front-End will have no access to the api endpoint /api/proxy/pools
+This key can be the same across the entire topology but must exist or the Front-End will have no access to the api endpoint /api/proxy/pools.
+This is an application-level control for security.

 **8. `dashboard-api-hosts_https_pool` (LTM Pool)**
 - This pool contains the API Host IPs for monitoring.
-The pool is not used for LB determination, it is used simply for the Front-end to monitor reachability of each API Host Virtualserver.
+The pool is not used for front-end proxy LB determination, it is used simply to make the Front-end aware of API host operation via LTM pool monitor status.

 **9. `dashboard-dns_udp53_pool` (LTM Pool)**
 - This pool contains the DNS listener used for monitoring purposes only.
 If the listener is detected down by the monitor attached to this pool, the iRule will fail back to IP-only mode gracefully.

 **10. `/Common/dashboard-DNS` (LTM dns-resolver)**
-- This resolver is recommended to map to a GTM listener dedicated for dashboard with the DNS iRule and scoped for in-addr.arpa. but it could be any DNS server.
+- This LTM resolver is recommended to map to a GTM listener dedicated for dashboard use with the provided DNS iRule applied and scoped for in-addr.arpa.
+In current deployments, each API host uses a local GTM listener, but any reachable DNS server that can provide responses to PTR queries will work.

 **11. `session.custom.dashboard.auth` (Front-end LTM APM session variable)**
-- This variable must be equal to 1 for this irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
-Use any authentications methods appropriate for your organization or no authentication, but APM must set this variable for the Front-End iRule to trigger.
+- This variable must be equal to 1 for the Front-end irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
+Use any authentications methods appropriate for your organization or use no authentication, but APM must set this variable for the Front-End iRule to trigger.
 This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests.
 It's an APM / LTM interoperability control.
+If you do not desire APM controls, simply set the variable in the LTM iRule or remove the variable check.

 **12. iFiles:**
 - `dashboard_js-core.js`   - Javascript Core Module
 - `dashboard_js-client.js` - Javascript Client Module
 - `dashboard_js-data.js`   - Javascript Data Module
 - `dashboard_js-ui.js`     - Javascript UI Module
 - `dashboard_js-logger.js` - Javascript Logs Module
 - `dashboard_logo.png`     - logo image file
-- `dashboard_themes.css` - Dashboard CSS with themes
+- `dashboard_themes.css`   - Dashboard CSS with 3 themes

 #### Front-end Configuration